Decidability of Two Truly Concurrent Equivalences for Finite Bounded Petri Nets: Ordered Indexed Marking Semantics

 \begin{exa} In Figure \ref{fig:leq_and_leq_pi_bounded_example}(a), the same 5-bounded P/T net $N$ as Figure \ref{fig:token-game-1} is depicted, together with its empty process (we omit to represent its initial marking).
 Figure \ref{fig:leq_and_leq_pi_bounded_example}(b,c) shows how the process corresponding to the transition sequence $t_2 \, t_1$ grows.
 We consider the same execution as in Example \ref{token-game-im-example}, i.e. $k_0 \imtrans{t_2} k_1 \imtrans{t_1} k_2$.
 For simplicity's sake, in the following each condition will be mapped to the place having same subscript and each event will be mapped to the transition having same label.
 We will denote each process $\pi_i$ as the one thus corresponding to causal net $C_i$.
+Before any transition fires, we have $init(N) = (k_0, \leq_0)$ where $\leq_0 = k_0 \times k_0$ by Definition \ref{oim}.